Nortcele7/CBT-Quiz-App/README.md

 ## 🌟 Acknowledgments

-- Built with ❤️ by the Shreyam Regmi
+- Built with ❤️ by Shreyam Regmi
 - Special thanks to the open-source community
 - Powered by modern web technologies